automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Isisaurus.md

 # Isisaurus
-## Description: Otherwise known as the Indian Statistical Institute Lizard.
+## Otherwise known as the Indian Statistical Institute Lizard.